industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![IE_Dataservice5](graphics/IE_Dataservice5.png)

-To sort the data and make it ready for the transfer to the MindSphere it´s necessary to add aspects.
+To sort the data add aspects in the Data Service.
 - click in the Data Service on the right side on the "Add aspect"